jrmeyerhofer/LITA2017/Lesson_3/README.md

 }
 ```
 5. Save and name your script.
 This code will add a custom menu to our sheet.
 6. Manually run the XXXXX function.
-If you look at your sheet, you will now have a new menu.
+If you look at your sheet, you will now have a new menu.<br /><br />
 ![Image of Menu](custom_menu.png)

-click on menu and it runs the appropriate funtion:
+click on menu and it runs the appropriate funtion:<br /><br />
 ![Image of Popup](popup.png)